saurabhvartak1982/vmssdevops/README.md

 The entire setup of NGINX and Python3 (including Flask and uWSGI) will be deployed on the Ubuntu 18.04 based VMSS instances.
 The web application logic will be in Python3 web app written using the Flask framework. uWSGI will be the application server and NGINX will be the reverse proxy.

+More information on Flask can be found at -- https://flask.palletsprojects.com/en/1.1.x/ <br />
+More information on uWSGI can be found at -- https://uwsgi-docs.readthedocs.io/en/latest/ <br />
-Link referred for the Flask and uWSGI set up along with NGINX is -- https://www.gab.lc/articles/flask-nginx-uwsgi/
+Link referred for the Flask and uWSGI set up along with NGINX is -- https://www.gab.lc/articles/flask-nginx-uwsgi/ <br />

 The relevant files are explained as below: